 From a purely theoretical perspective, data governance is about how you govern your organisation's information assets where the governance in question is based on corporate policies with respect to the accuracy, timeliness, completeness and appropriateness of that data, as well as security, compliance and retention policies with respect to the data.
 Some of these policies will be dictated by regulatory requirements and others will be determined internally.

 In practice, most data governance initiatives are with respect to relational data only.
-A few companies have extended this to cover content such as documents.
-To date, virtually no-one is applying it to big data although the imperatives of data governance apply as much to big data as they do to conventional types of data.
-Where there is any spreadsheet governance, this is typically treated as entirely separate from data governance.
-In principle, all sorts of information, in whatever format, should fall within the remit of data governance.
+While there are significant numbers of companies that have governance for unstructured data such as text and spreadsheets spreadsheet governance (separate solutions) there are very few that have what might be described as joined-up data governance.
+Currently, solutions tend to be siloed.
+To date, virtually no-one is applying data governance to big data although the imperatives of data governance apply as much to big data as they do to conventional types of data.
+In principle, all sorts of information, in whatever format, should fall within the remit of data governance as a cohesive whole.

 Data governance is about the policies already discussed, and the people and processes that implement and monitor adherence to those policies.
 In other words you define an appropriate policy, then set up the processes that you will use to ensure that the policy is met, and assign responsibility to relevant individuals (often data stewards) who will monitor and assure the results.